 Korean Soy Pickled Beet (Vinegar Soy Brine Jangajji)

 Beet jangajji is a Korean soy-pickled beet prepared by slicing beets thin and submerging them in a cooled brine of soy sauce, vinegar, and sugar.
-The vinegar cuts through the beet's earthy undertone, leaving a clean sweetness sharpened by acidity, while onion adds a mellow depth to the pickling liquid.
-As the brine cools, the beet's vivid red pigment bleeds into the liquid, creating a striking appearance.
-After at least a day of pickling, the flavor penetrates fully, making this a crisp, refreshing side dish alongside rice or grilled meats.
+The vinegar cuts through the beet's earthy undertone, leaving a clean sweetness sharpened by acidity, and onion adds a mellow depth to the pickling liquid.
+As the brine cools, the beet's vivid red pigment bleeds into the liquid, creating a visually striking jar that stands out on the table.
+After at least a day of pickling, the flavor penetrates fully, producing a crisp, refreshing side dish suited to rice or grilled meats.
+Julienned beets pickle faster and are ready within a day, while thicker slices need two days or more for the brine to reach the center.
+Stored in the refrigerator, the pickles keep well for over two weeks, making a large batch practical.

 Instructions